 - Upload your music here to join our community of creative professionals.
 Learn how to price and describe your music by connecting directly with student consumers.

 - Currently RAIDAR is only accepting submissions that have been written and performed by the same person, and do not have samples in them.
 However, if you wrote the song(s) and others performed on it, you can still submit music to RAIDAR as long as you have a Work-for-Hire Contract in place with those involved in performing and/or recording the music.
 Here is a Sample Work-for-Hire Agreement for reference.

 - We have put together a Publishing Glossary.pdfthat explains an extensive list of terms that are important to know if you wish to publish your music to RAIDAR or anywhere else.

 Want to get more involved?

 - Tell us about yourself here, and we'll be in touch soon.
 Learn about music licensing and supervision, intellectual property, blockchain, and coding.
-Plus, meet technologists at Massachusetts Institute of Technology, and connect with students and other creative colleges around the country.
+Plus, meet technologists at Massachusetts Institute of Technology (MIT), and connect with students and other creative colleges around the country.

 Want to learn more about how you or your university can partipate?
 See more information here, read the white paper, or get in touch.